castlabs/python_programming_task/README.md

 ## Requirements

 1. Range requests must be supported as defined in [RFC2616](https://www.ietf.org/rfc/rfc2616.txt), but also via `range` query parameter.

 2. HTTP 416 error must be returned in case where both header and query parameter are specified, but with a different value.

 3. Program must start with a single command `docker-compose up`.

-4. Proxy must be reachable at `http://<docker-host>:8080` .
+4. Proxy must be reachable at `http://<docker-host>:${HTTP_PROXY_PORT}` .

-5. Usage statistics must be available at `http://<docker-host>:8080/stats`
+5. Usage statistics must be available at `http://<docker-host>:${HTTP_PROXY_PORT}/stats`
   * total bytes transferred
   * uptime

-6. Code must run with Python 3.5+.
+6. Code must run with Python 3.8.

+7. Code must be covered with tests

-7. Code must be delivered as a link to public GitHub repository.
+8. Code must be delivered as a link to public GitHub repository.